webcull/PocketExportConverter/README.md

 # PocketExportConverter

-This is a simple tool to convert the Pocket export JSON file to a standard HTML bookmarks file.
+This is a simple tool to convert the Pocket export ZIP file to a standard HTML bookmarks file while preserving the original folder structure.

 ## Try it Online